-CIA, special ops cooperate to kill extremists in Syria, Iraq
+CIA, special ops join to kill extremists in Syria, Iraq

 Washington — With no regular American presence in the war theater, the U.S. has struggled to answer basic intelligence questions about the situation in Syria and Iraq, including the Islamic State group’s fighting strength.
 And the overall U.S.-led bombing campaign has failed to dislodge the group from its self-declared caliphate across both countries.